 Scotts is a tiny town located in the state of Michigan.
 With a population of 187 people and just one neighborhood, Scotts is the 647th largest community in Michigan.

-Scotts is a blue-collar town, with 71.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Scotts is generally considered to be a blue-collar town.
+71.43% of the Scotts workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Scotts is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Scotts who work in sales jobs (10.20%), teaching (9.18%), and healthcare (5.10%).

 Of important note, Scotts is also a town of artists.
 Scotts has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Scotts’s character.

-Because of many things, Scotts is a great place for families with children to consider.
-First of all, many other families with children live here, making Scotts a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Scotts has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Scotts is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Scotts’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Scotts, however, the average commute to work is quite long.
 On average, people spend 33.06 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Scotts citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.00% of adults 25 and older in Scotts have a college degree.
+The percentage of adults in Scotts who are college-educated is close to the national average for all communities of 21.84%: 20.00% of the adults in Scotts have a bachelor's degree or advanced degree.

 The per capita income in Scotts in 2022 was $23,855, which is low income relative to Michigan and the nation.
 This equates to an annual income of $95,420 for a family of four.